 Regulation 1

-Use of terms and scope
+Use of terms, [phrases] and scope

 1. Terms used in the Convention shall have the same meaning in these Regulations.

 2. In accordance with the Agreement, the provisions of the Agreement and part XI of the Convention shall be interpreted and applied together as a single instrument.
 These Regulations and references in these Regulations to the Convention are to be interpreted and applied accordingly.